teamLab: A Forest Where Gods Live – earth music&ecology

-The 500,000-square meter Mifuneyama Rakuen Park was created 172 years ago in 1845, during the end of the Edo period.
-Sitting on the borderline of the park is a 3,000-year-old sacred Okusu tree of Takeo Shrine, which is Japan’s 7th largest.
+The 500,000 square meter Mifuneyama Rakuen Park was created in 1845, during the end of the Edo period.
+Sitting on the borderline of the park is the 3,000-year-old sacred Okusu tree of Takeo Shrine, which is Japan’s 7th largest.
 Also in the heart of the garden is another 300-year-old sacred tree.
-Our forebears turned a portion of this magnificent forest, with Mifuneyama Mountain at the center, into a garden while utilizing the trees of the natural forest.
-The border between the garden and wild forest is so ambiguous that when wandering through the garden people will enter into the woods and animal trails.
-Enshrined in the forest is the Inari Daimyojin deity surrounded by a huge natural rock.
-The cave houses the Five Hundred Arhats and the Three Buddha Figures that are carved into the rock face, believed to have been carved by the great priest Gyoki 1,300 years ago.
+Our forebears turned a portion of this forest, with Mifuneyama Mountain at the center, into a garden, utilizing the trees of the natural forest.
+The border between the garden and the wild forest is ambiguous, and when wandering through the garden, people will find themselves entering the woods and animal trails.
+Enshrined in the forest is the Inari Daimyojin deity surrounded by a huge natural rock formation.
+The cave houses Buddha Figures that are carved directly into the rock face, believed to have been carved by the great priest Gyoki 1,300 years ago.

 We exist as a part of an eternal continuity of life and death, a process which has been continuing for an overwhelmingly long time.
-It is hard for us, however, to sense this in our everyday lives.
-When exploring the forest, we come to realize that the shapes of the giant rocks, caves, and the forest that have been formed over the eons, are the shapes of the continuous cycle of life itself.
-By applying digital art to this unique environment, the exhibition celebrates the continuity of life.
+It is hard for us, however, to sense this in our everyday lives, perhaps because humans can not recognize longer time than their own life.
+When exploring the forest, we come to realize that the shapes of the giant rocks, the caves, and the forest that have been formed over the years, are the shapes of the long, continuous cycle of life itself.

 - Jul 19, 2018 - Oct 28, 2018

-*Sub Entrance opens 1 hour earlier than the Main Entrance.
+*Second gate opens 1 hour earlier than the Main gate.

 - Mifuneyama Rakuen